abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 ```

 ## Lazy Initialization
-All beans are created and injected into the Application Context during startup.
+All singleton beans are created and injected into the Application Context during startup.
 To cut down startup time, we can make it so such that beans are only initialized and injected just before they are used in the code.

 1. Global setting in properties file (applies to all beans in the app):
 ```sh